Living in a bubble: Did this failed 90s experiment predict the future?

 Over seven years, a collection of sealed domes and greenhouses were constructed in Arizona, US to recreate earth on a smaller scale.
 The environment contained an 836 square metre ocean - with its own coral reef, desert, savannah grassland, and mangrove forest.

 During the experiment, the ‘biospherians’ were expected to cultivate their own food and drink, while also maintaining liveable levels of carbon dioxide and oxygen - all with as little outside help as possible.

 One of the biggest challenges was creating a world that could support life, without polluting the carefully controlled environment.

-Everything taken into Biosphere 2 had to be screened for noxious gasses that could put the inhabitants at risk, so products like chemical deodorants were banned.
+Everything taken into Biosphere 2 had to be screened for noxious gases that could put the inhabitants at risk.
+Even health and beauty products like chemical deodorants were banned.
 In order to prevent harmful substances from upsetting the ecosystem’s delicate balance, natural materials like wool and wood were used in living areas.

 But it didn’t go exactly to plan.
 Oxygen levels became dangerously low as the plant life couldn’t keep up with carbon dioxide levels.
 Any oxygen that was produced was converted into CO2 and absorbed by the unsealed concrete used to make the habitat.

 Animals and plants started to die at an alarming rate and a lack of resources split the group into two warring factions.
 It drew the attention of the press and controversy came shortly after with criticism of the project’s charismatic counter-culture inventor, John Allen at the centre.